jdmedlock/CodeArchive/README.md

 The programs included in this repository are:

 1. **DeviceCntl.java** -
 this program demonstrates how to control devices by controlling the pitch and volume of a sound on the local computer using the mouse.
 Scrolling up and down adjusts the volume while moving the mouse left and right adjusts the pitch of the sound.
-Since two descrete "things" must interact this is an interesting example of how to use design patterns to both simplify the code and make it easily maintainable and extensible.
+Since two discrete "things" must interact this is an interesting example of how to use design patterns to both simplify the code and make it easily maintainable and extensible.

 2. **EightQueens.java** -
 This class finds the number ways eight queens can be placed on a chessboard so that no two queens can attack each other.
 This is a classic problem in both Mathematics and Computer Science that was first posited in the mid-19th century.
 From a Computer Science standpoint it is interesting since it requires considerable finesse to arrive at an efficient solution and since it demonstrates the power of a recursive solution.